manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 > The Paxon parliament’s protocol provides a new way of implementing the state-machine approach to the design of distributed systems.
 [Lamport, The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).

-We approach Paxos by starting with two major simplifications:
+Our exploration of Paxos begins with two simplifications:

 1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks.
 A later post shows how to extend to a *stable leader*, how to rotate leaders with *responsiveness*, and how not to rely on clock synchronization.
 2. Focus on a *single-shot* consensus.
 A [later post](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) shows how to extend to *multi-shot* consensus and *state machine replication*.